 Having vaginismus not only helped me to become a more independent person, but it made me a stronger person as well.
-I had the strength to overcome the condition- I did not allow vaginismus or my anxiety to “win”.
+I had the strength to overcome the condition- I did not allow vaginismus or my anxiety to “win.”
 I was strong as I worked to treat the condition.

-We also learned during lecture that people gain life satisfaction through physical illness.
-For these cases, life satisfaction occurs because an elevation of strengths such as bravery and hope occur.
+We also learned during the lecture that people gain life satisfaction through physical illness.
+For these cases, life satisfaction occurs because an elevation of strengths such as bravery and hope occurs.
 I feel as though I had an elevation of strengths during my experience.
 I was brave enough to go through the treatment without my mom’s assistance.
 I did not let any medical fears stand in my way.
 I did not let fears cloud my positive mindset either.
 My hope was elevated during this experience because I never gave up on myself.
-Once I began working to get the treatment, I did not lose hope.
+Once I began working on getting the treatment, I did not lose hope.
 I was determined to get my in-for-out exception from the insurance and to complete the treatment successfully.
 I was so hopeful that I would one day be cured.

 Looking back on my entire experience, having vaginismus was a blessing in disguise.
 Not only did my situation make me a better person, it unintentionally weeded out the negative people in my life.
 The boys in my life who were not willing to be patient with me cut ties with me.
 Looking back, I am so thankful that I did not have sex with these boys because they were not worthy of my time or body.
 This experience also brought positive people into my life.
 I once cried to a counselor about the boy who made me feel terrible about myself.
-This woman is now my wonderful therapist and she is the woman who diagnosed me, introduced me to the term vaginismus, and advised me to go to the treatment center that I eventually went to.
+This woman is now my wonderful therapist.
+She is the woman who diagnosed me, introduced me to the term vaginismus, and advised me to go to the treatment center that I eventually went to.
 This condition also brought the lovely women that work at the Women’s Therapy Center (the center where I was treated) into my life.
 These women understand me and treat me with so much respect.
 They treat me like a daughter- I have never felt such love from anyone who has treated me medically.
-They cured me and saved me from being “doomed to a lifetime of sadness”.
+They cured me and saved me from being “doomed to a lifetime of sadness.”
 I do not know where I would be without these women.

 Reference: PageDiener, E., & Biswas-Diener, R. (2011).
 Happiness: Unlocking the mysteries of psychological wealth.
 Malden (Massachusetts): Blackwell